-Claire Hughes Johnson, former COO of Stripe and author of 'Scaling People', sits down with investor Elad Gil to detail what high-growth operations actually look like from the inside.
+Claire Hughes Johnson, author of 'Scaling People' and former COO of Stripe, sat down with investor Elad Gil to detail what actually happens inside companies that define Silicon Valley.
 Johnson joined Google through Sheryl Sandberg's org in the early 2000s, when the company was around 1,800 people.
-She watched it double repeatedly, from 2,000 to 4,000 to 8,000, while employees spent roughly 40 hours a week interviewing candidates on top of their regular jobs.
+She describes spending 40 hours a week interviewing candidates on top of her actual job, while headcount doubled repeatedly: 2,000 to 4,000, then 4,000 to 8,000.

 [READ ORIGINAL →]